National Ideal College: Regulation

 The college is strict about disciplinary acts.
 Male students are not allowed to keep hair longer than around 1.5 cm and beard other than for religious reason and in religious style.
 Female students can not wear any type of ornaments and must keep their hair braided.
 All students are checked everyday during entry and if the hair, nail and beard is not correct they are denied to participate in class.
 Students cannot sit in any exam without these desired form of hair, beard and nail.

 Bringing mobile phone in the college is completely prohibited for any student.
 If in any case mobile phone is found to be carried by a student within the college, the phone will be seized on spot.

 Result

 Despite limitations regarding campus area, extracurricular activities and other facilities National Ideal College has recorded good position in the HSC examination since its establishment.
 The college placed 4th in 2014 on the list of top 20 colleges in Dhaka Board as per the result of HSC examination.
-From 2006-2014 National Ideal College has secured position on this list every year (the board did not publish such list after 2014).
+From 2006 to 2014 National Ideal College has secured position on this list every year (the board did not publish such list after 2014).

 But many attributes this accomplishment in the HSC examination largely to the high suspension rate of the college as a big chunk of the weak students get suspended during the academic year due to poor result in internal exams.